A54C:

 Primary Convener: Deepti Singh, Stanford Earth Sciences, Earth System Science, Stanford, CA, United States

-Conveners: Julien Cattiaux, CNRM-GAME, Toulouse Cedex 01, France, Daniel E Horton, Northwestern University, Earth & Planetary Sciences, Evanston, United States; Northwestern University, Earth & Planetary Science, Evanston, IL, United States and Nathaniel Johnson, NOAA Princeton, Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States
+Conveners: Julien Cattiaux, CNRM-GAME, Toulouse Cedex 01, France, Daniel E Horton, Northwestern University, Earth & Planetary Sciences, Evanston, IL, United States; Northwestern University, Earth & Planetary Science, Evanston, IL, United States and Nathaniel Johnson, NOAA Princeton, Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States

 Chairs: Deepti Singh, Stanford University, Stanford, CA, United States and Julien Cattiaux, CNRS, Paris Cedex 16, France